rwilcox/my-learnings-docs/learning_azure.md

 Set at each level: resource, resource group, subscription, etc and then apply to children within that group.

-Can set restrictions on ie location, kinds of resources created, etc etc
+Can set restrictions on ie location, kinds of resources created (SKU), etc etc

 policy defintion: condition to evaluate and actions to perform when it's met initiative definition: set of policy definitions